Linking a resource to a backup policy

-You can only link a VM or BareMetal server to a backup policy if they are connected to Yandex Cloud Backup.
-For more information, see Managing VMs in Cloud Backup and Managing BareMetal servers in Cloud Backup.
+You can only link resources to a backup policy if they are connected to Yandex Cloud Backup.
+For more information, see Managing Yandex Compute Cloud VMs in Cloud Backup, Managing BareMetal servers in Cloud Backup, and Managing external VMs and servers in Cloud Backup.

 -